Guide to Shared Branch Credit Unions

 Withdrawal Limits

-As mentioned, credit unions that are part of the Co-Op Solutions network can limit you to cash withdrawals of $500 per day.
-If you need to withdraw a larger amount in cash, you’d need to find a branch of your credit union to do so, assuming your credit union has a higher daily cash withdrawal limit.
+As mentioned, credit unions that are part of the Co-Op Solutions network can limit your withdrawals.
+If you need to withdraw a larger amount in cash than is permitted, you’d need to find a branch of your credit union to do so, assuming your credit union has a higher daily cash withdrawal limit.

 Use Limitations